CPSLabGU/gttcan/README.md

 ## Schedule
 The schedule is the heart of the protocol.
 The exact implementation can be decided by the user, but the following information is required.

-*ScheduleLength* - How many entries in one round of the schedule.
+*Schedule Length* - How many entries in one round of the schedule.
 Recommended <128.

-*EntryTime* - How long (in NTU) each entry in the schedule is alloted.
+*Entry Time* - How long (in NTU) each entry in the schedule is alloted.
 Must be greater than the tranmission time for a single can frame (in NTU).

-*ScheduleData* - The schedule data itself.
+*Schedule Data* - The schedule data itself.

-The schedule can be stored as a series of entries (of length *ScheduleLength*).
+The schedule can be stored as a series of entries (of length *Schedule Length*).
 Each entry contains an ID and a data type.
 For a typical use case, each of these can be encoded as a byte.
 There are 4 types of entries in the schedule:

 #### Reference message slot
 ID: 1-7 (depending on which time master is transmitting)\